explosion/spacy-experimental/projects/span_finder/README.md

 # 🪐 spaCy Project: Span Finder

-This project introduces a new experimental suggester that learns to predict span boundaries to produce more precise candidate spans.
+The SpanFinder is a new experimental component that identifies span boundaries by tagging potential start and end tokens.
+It's an ML approach to suggest candidate spans with higher precision.

+This project shows how to use the `SpanFinder` together with a `SpanCategorizer`.

 ## 📋 project.yml